Headaches, Symptoms, and Treatments

 - Botulinum toxin — Botox injections would most likely be considered if the headache has features of chronic migraines.

 According to the cluster headache Complete Headache Chart, an aneurysm can feel like a migraine or cluster headache.
 An aneurysm headache is dangerous because they can lead to a stroke.
 They can also cause us to slip into unconsciousness if there is a slow, steady leak of blood in our brain.
 Other symptoms we may experience are the double vision and a rigid neck.
 The headache location for our aneurysm is having severe pain behind or above one or both of our eyes.
-The following are a few of the symptoms of an unruptured aneurysm.

 - Loss of vision or double vision